 Commodity market volatility is managed through the Corporation's various financial frameworks.
 Credit exposure is reduced by targeting sales to primarily investment grade customers.
-The US\$493.9 million of 7.125% senior unsecured notes due February 2027 represents the earliest long-term debt maturity.
+The US\$453.6 million of 7.125% senior unsecured notes due February 2027 represents the earliest long-term debt maturity.
 Additionally, the modified covenant-lite \$600 million revolving credit facility has no financial maintenance covenant unless drawn in excess of \$300 million or 50%.
 If drawn in excess of \$300 million, or 50%, the Corporation is required to maintain a quarterly first lien net leverage ratio (first lien net debt to last twelve-month EBITDA) of 3.5 or less.
 Under the Corporation's credit facility, first lien net debt is calculated as debt under the revolving credit facility plus other debt that is secured on a pari passu basis with the revolving credit facility, less cash-on-hand.
 None of the outstanding long-term debt contains financial maintenance covenants or is secured on a pari passu basis with the revolving credit facility.

-At March 31, 2023, the Corporation's \$600 million revolving credit facility was undrawn and \$155 million of unutilized capacity remained under the \$600 million EDC Facility.
+At June 30, 2023, the Corporation had \$600 million of unutilized capacity under the revolving credit facility and \$167 million of unutilized capacity remained under the \$600 million EDC Facility.
 Letters of credit issued under the revolving credit facility or EDC Facility are not included in first lien net debt for purposes of calculating the first lien net leverage ratio.